dotnet/msbuild-language-service/docs/spec.md

 | [WRN1](#wrn1---fade-out-unnecessary-properties)                                              | Fade out unnecessary properties                                              | 03       |
 | [WRN2](#wrn2---warn-if-property-doesnt-exist)                                                | Warn if property doesn't exist                                               | 03       |

 #### IN01 - Installation on Visual Studio

 - **Requirement**: *The MSBuild Language Service shall be install-able into Visual Studio 2019 version 16.2 or newer*
 - **Validation**: Manually verify that installation succeeds.

 #### IN02 - Installation on Visual Studio Code

 - **Requirement**: *The MSBuild Language Service shall be install-able into Visual Studio Code 1.35 or newer*
 - **Validation**: Manually verify that installation succeeds.

 #### PR01 - Completion for package name when on a package reference node

-- **Requirement**: *When the user beings typing within a package-reference-node name attribute the MSBuild Language Service shall provide suggestions for the name based on existing packages defined on nuget.org.*
+- **Requirement**: *When the user begins typing within a package-reference-node name attribute the MSBuild Language Service shall provide suggestions for the name based on existing packages defined on nuget.org.*
 - **Additional Details**: See documentation [here](https://docs.microsoft.com/en-us/nuget/consume-packages/package-references-in-project-files)

 #### PR02 - Completion for a package version when on a package reference node

 ##### PR02.1 - General

-- **Requirement**: *When the user beings typing within a package-reference-node version attribute the MSBuild Language Service shall provide suggestions for the version based on existing released packages defined on nuget.org.*
+- **Requirement**: *When the user begins typing within a package-reference-node version attribute the MSBuild Language Service shall provide suggestions for the version based on existing released packages defined on nuget.org.*
 - **Additional Details**: See documentation [here](https://docs.microsoft.com/en-us/nuget/guides/api/query-for-all-published-packages)

 ##### PR02.2 - Pre-release packages